clemedon/minishell/doc/help.md

 **Branching Rebasing**

-***ONLY rebase local commits that haven't been pushed.***
+***ONLY rebase local commits that haven't been pushed!***

-> Take all the changes that were committed on one branch and replay
+> Take all the changes that were committed on one
-> them on a different branch.
+> branch and replay them on a different branch.

+1. Rebase 'my-branch' with main (from my-branch):

+Target the rebase destination branch:
+    git rebase main

+Move to the rebase destination branch and merge:
+    git switch main
+    git merge my-branch

 Rebasing example, from 'experiment' to 'master':
 1. move to the branch to rebase